-In addition to the above listed sanctions, a student may be assigned community service or counseling, be assigned a research assignment or reflection paper, and/or be required to attend workshops/seminars.
+In addition to the above listed sanctions, a student may be assigned educational sanctions, which may include community service or counseling, be assigned a research assignment, reflection paper, and/or be required to attend workshops/seminars.
+The Hearing Officer(s) reserve the right to assign educational sanctions based on the needs of the student who has violated the Student Code of Conduct.